Defining Public Speaking Anxiety

 4. Diagnosis

-Based on the assessment, provide a diagnosis in accordance with the DSM-5 criteria.
-For public speaking anxiety, the diagnosis might include:
+Based on the assessment, provide a diagnosis in accordance with DSM-5 criteria.
+For public speaking anxiety, potential diagnoses may include:

 - Social Anxiety Disorder (SAD)